jdossgollin/LocalizeSL/README.md

 	and C. Zervas (2017).
 Global and Regional Sea Level Rise Scenarios for the United States.
 Technical Report NOS CO-OPS 083.
 National Oceanic and Atmospheric Administration.

+Features related to the substitution of output from a physical Antarctic ice-sheet model into the projections framework were developed for

+	R. E. Kopp, R. M. DeConto, D. A. Bader, R. M. Horton, C. C. Hay, S. Kulp,
+	M. Oppenheimer, D. Pollard, and B. H. Strauss (2017).
+Implications of Antarctic ice-cliff collapse and ice-shelf hydrofracturing mechanisms for sea-level projections.
+Earth’s Future. doi: 10.1002/2017EF000663.

 Please cite the appropriate papers if making use of these features.